 Once completely dried, place them on newspaper.
-Then use a rolling pin to crush them into bite size pieces for your chickens.
+Then use a rolling pin to crush them into smaller than a dime, bite size pieces for your chickens.
 Crushing them ensures that your chickens will no longer recognize them as eggs.
 This is important because you do not want your chickens to start eating their freshly laid eggs as a source of calcium. important to bake them to kill any bacteria or mold

 No need to worry if you only eat a few eggs at a time.
 A great place to save those egg shells is in a metal pie tin on top of your toaster oven.
 Over the course of a few days, your egg shells will not only collect but dry as you use the toaster oven.

 Photo Credit: Tilly’s Nest